CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-wordpress.md

 ### Object cache with Redis

-Redis offer you a good way to speed-up your application by caching some of the objects of your application, as the result of SQL queries of your application, improving the response time.
+Redis offers you a good way to speed-up your application by caching some of the objects of your application, as the result of SQL queries of your application, improving the response time.

 To enable Redis for your Wordpress, you need to disable other Object Cache and Data Cache of your application (as those